Boston College: Traditions and mascot

 The Eagle serves as the iconic mascot for Boston College, with the character Baldwin the Eagle representing this symbol of pride and tradition at football, hockey, and basketball games.
 Baldwin, named as a play on the "bald" head of the American bald eagle and the word "win," embodies the spirit of the Eagles.

 Fight Song: "For Boston"

 "For Boston" is claimed to be America's oldest college fight song, composed by T. J. Hurley in 1885.
-It has two verses but the most commonly sung one is the first verse.
 Boston-based band Dropkick Murphys covered this song on their album Sing Loud, Sing Proud!.
 Changes have been made to the song, including reworking the phrase "for here men are men" into "for here all are one" in the first verse.

 Alumni Stadium, home of the Boston College Eagles.

 Red bandanas

 The Eagles annually wear red bandanna-themed uniforms in honor of fallen September 11, 2001 hero Welles Crowther, class of 1999.
 Crowther, who played on BC's lacrosse team, was an equity trader who died saving the lives of at least 10 people during the 2001 terrorist attack on the World Trade Center in New York City.
 He used a red bandanna that he often carried to keep from breathing in smoke and debris.